NVK-fi/LightProbeBox/README.md

 ---

 ## Key features
-- Creates and arranges light probes for you
+- Creates and arranges the light probes for you
 - Prevents clipping with geometry
 - Prevents redundant overlapping placements with other Light Probe Boxes
 - Supports simple and body-centered cubic lattices